 - Starting with the 2019 plan year (for which you’ll file taxes by July 15, 2020), the penalty no longer applies.
 (The fee is sometimes called the “Shared Responsibility Payment” or “mandate.”)
 If you don’t have coverage during 2019 or later, you don’t need an exemption to avoid the penalty.

 - If you are 30 or older and want to buy a Catastrophic health plan, you must apply for a hardship exemption to qualify.
 Learn about hardship exemptions and Catastrophic plans for 2019 or later.

 How to apply for a hardship exemption

-- If you’d prefer to complete an application and submit documentation for a 2019 hardship exemption (or are applying for a 2018 hardship exemption), you may follow the instructions below.
+- For information on completing an application and submitting documentation for hardship exemption, you may follow the instructions below.